When Mark Manson — the author of The Subtle Art of Not Giving a F*ck — says we shouldn’t give a fuck, he’s not saying that we should be indifferent.

 “Like a fine wine, our fucks must age into a fine vintage, only uncorked and given on the most special fucking occasions.”

 But not all fucks are created equal, no?
-We wouldn’t, for example, give the same amount of fucks to switching career paths as we would to completing a project.
-And we wouldn’t give the same amount of fucks to completing a project as we would to deciding where to go for dinner.
+We wouldn’t, for example, give the same size of fuck to switching career paths as we would to completing a project.
+And we wouldn’t give the same size of fuck to completing a project as we would to deciding where to go for dinner.
 Wouldn’t it be helpful, then, to know how to categorize our fucks?

 What about micro, mezzo, & macro fucks?

 Macros would be the fine, vintage wine for special-occasion fucks.
 Mezzos would be the mid-shelf wine for every-now-and-then fucks.
-Micros would be the bottom-of-the-barrel wine for gettin-weird-in-a-back-alley-on-a-Wednesday-night fucks (hey, I’m not judgin).
+Micros would be the bottom-of-the-barrel wine for gettin-weird-in-a-back-alley-on-a-Wednesday-night fucks (hey, I’m not judgin — you do you).

 Now, in addition to asking ourselves “should I give a fuck about this?” we can also ask “what size fuck does this require?” and “do I have the appropriately-sized fuck to spare?”

 P.S.
 I've never actually read The Subtle Art.
-For all I know, Mark does say something to this effect, but it was an original thought to me, so I just don't give a fuck.
+For all I know, Mark does say something to this effect, but it was an original thought to me, so I just don't give a fuck — not even a micro one.